levidobson/userform/README.md

 $ gulp
 ```

+# Build system
+Gulp is used as the main build system, the solution utilizes babel for ES6, browserify for module management, browsersync for live reloads.

 # Frontend
 React is used as the main frontend framework, Foundation is responsible for the general outlook and responsive behvior, and Rx is used for async event handling.